 - Cecelia Svinth Carpenter, Nisqually, Native American Historian and P.L.U Distinguished Alum

-Shepherd of the Hills Lutheran in Stephenson just observed their 25th annual celebration of Native American Heritage Sundays.
+Shepherd of the Hills Lutheran in Stephenson just observed their 27th annual celebration of Native American Heritage Sundays.
 Celebration Lutheran in Puyallup also celebrated Native American Sundays for a few years.
 The Outreach Committee, as it was called then, sponsored an annual Celebration of International Cultures in our synod at Hope Lutheran Church in Tacoma for three or four years.
 Recently other congregations have begun their Native American Heritage Sunday emphasis.
 First Lutheran Community Church in Port Orchard is one.
-Several more will be doing this as a result of Bishop Jaech’s letter and the resource material just released by our Team (see link to resources at top of this page).
+Several more will be doing this as a result of Bishop Jaech’s letter and the Native American Ministry Resources just updated by our Task Force members.

 Pastor George Larson shared his heart for Native American/ Immigrant bridge building with Bishop Jaech at his first Conference Pastor’s Christmas Eucharist.
 With his openness, interest and encouragement we have begun to rekindle the embers of our synod’s previous initiatives.